 Add and Drop: actions related to a student’s registration in a class.

-Many of our students can use the self-service feature in the Student Information System (SIS) to “add” a class.
-For those not able to use self-service, a Class Registration Form must be completed so that SCPS Registration Staff can add the class in the SIS.
+Many of our students can use the Student Center in the Student Information System (SIS) to “add” a class.
+For those not able to use the Student Center in the SIS, a Class Registration Form must be completed so that SCPS Registration Staff can add the class in the SIS.

-Likewise, students can use the self-service feature in the SIS to drop a class.
+Likewise, students can use the Student Center in the SIS to drop a class.
 They should also complete and submit the SCPS Drop/Refund Request Form.